Samsung/TizenFX/src/Tizen.Location.Geofence/doc/api/Tizen.Location.Geofence.md

 remarks: *content
 ---
 ## Overview

+[!NOTE]
+All geofence APIs have been deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.

 This API provides functions to set the gofence with a geopoint, MAC address of Wi-Fi, and Bluetooth address.
 Also, notifications on events like changing in service status are provided.